Chicago Medical School

 The mission of the Continuing Medical Education (CME) program of the Chicago Medical School at Rosalind Franklin University of Medicine and Science is to certify high quality educational programs, appropriate in depth and breadth, accurate in content, and free of commercial bias, that promote change, development, and improvement in their target audiences.

-The intended target audiences, in order of priority, are: the physician faculty of Chicago Medical School and the healthcare professionals of Rosalind Franklin University and its major affiliated medical centers, the healthcare providers of the local community, and the healthcare providers of the greater community and society in general.
+Our intended target audiences, in order of priority, are: the physician faculty of Chicago Medical School and the healthcare professionals of Rosalind Franklin University and its major affiliated medical centers, the healthcare providers of the local community, and the healthcare providers of the greater community and society in general.

 The expected results of these activities include changes in learner strategies that increase their competence and changes in what learners report that they will do in practice, resulting in improved performance.
-It is anticipated that these changes in competence and performance will effect changes in patient care that will be manifested in improved patient outcomes.
+It is anticipated that these changes in competence and performance will ultimately effect changes in patient care that will be manifested in improved patient outcomes.